phetsims/phet-info/checklists/core-description-review-checklist.md

 As you work through the list, keep these 'general good-practice' reminders in the forefront.

+**Goals:** Verify Descriptions/A11y View captures the spirit of the design doc with reasonable accuracy
 - Does each description component sound natural?
 (Read it aloud to yourself)
 - Does it need more grammar/syntax?
 Less?
 - Are descriptions (names, help text, summaries, etc.) pedagogically relevant?
 Decorative content and sometimes spatial placement are not critical for all sims.